arielgee/Sage-Like/.misc/tasks.md

 * in _getFeedItemLastUpdate: why not use asSafeNumericDate(txtLastUpdatedVal) and not save a string in .lastUpdated  => DONE
 * in background.js:checkForNewBookmarkFeeds - should i use fixUnreliableUpdateTime() when checking 'if(objTreeFeedsData.value(feed.id).lastVisited <= slUtil.asSafeNumericDate(result.feedData.lastUpdated)) {' ???
 * in background.js:checkForNewBookmarkFeeds - abort process if Badge is already shown ? => NO
+* only feed last-update is considered to possibale be a string (pagePopup.js:341, discoveryView.js:362; XML but not json). feed-items are alwayes dates (?)
+* move regexp consts from asSafeNumericDate() to slUtil()
+* look for all new Date(xxx) or Date.parse(xxx)
+* reduce number of uses of asSafeNumericDate()
+* check browser version 100
+* It is not recommended to use Date.parse as until ES5, parsing of strings was entirely implementation dependent.
+There are still many differences in how different hosts parse date strings, therefore date strings should be manually parsed
+* feed.despose is not used => IT'S OK - TRUST THE GC
+* handle jsonfeed's 'expired' in tooltips and in JsonFeedData class - it's FUN!
+* filter also folder names => DONE
+* filter: rethink the colors system => ITS GOOD
 ---

 ## Now
->> STANDING TASK: Check the <select> control in the preferences page.
-Are the colors of the <option> in dark mode are readable when hoverd
+> STANDING TASK: Check the </select> control in the preferences page.
+Are the colors of the </option> in dark mode are readable when hoverd
 ---

 ## Next
-* reduce number of uses of asSafeNumericDate()
-* only feed last-update is considered to possibale be a string (pagePopup.js:341, discoveryView.js:362). feed-items are alwayes dates (?)
-* feed.despose is not used
-* filter also folder names
 * make the bold (unread) feed more prominent
-* It is not recommended to use Date.parse as until ES5, parsing of strings was entirely implementation dependent.
-There are still many differences in how different hosts parse date strings, therefore date strings should be manually parsed
 * when adding feeds to previously empty folder the preferences page needs to be updated to remove the '∅' (empty) emoji.
 * when hovering over a feed the relative time is relative to the time the tooltip was created. not the hover time. its not accurate.
 * 'mark all as read' is not consistent when folder has erroneous feeds
+* > FIX: BROWSER VERSION 100 - TakeYourTime Extension 'if(version >= "68.0") {' + PREFERENCES + PREFERENCES DARK MODE
 * before publishing: answer the post https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/46
 * before publishing: add PERMISSION JUSTIFICATION for menus
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`